witxka/transceivers/README.md

-# tecnair
+# transceivers

-tecnair conditioner plugin for check_mk 2 to monitor with modbus over tcp/ip.
+Optical transceivers plugin for check_mk 2 throught ethtool.

-Plugin consist of two parts:
+Plugin consist of:
-  * mrpe plugin setup for alaram sensors detection
-  * mkp plugin with agent setup for some tecnair parameters
+  * mkp plugin with agent setup for some melanox 100Gbs transceiver parameters

-All tecnair modbus sensors presented with csv files generated from available documentation.
+All optical transceiver parameters presented with csv files.